JustAnotherHeroRiding/Mentoring-Angel/Java/Lesson 1 - Object and Basic Methods/Java Lesson 1.md

 - Create structure when printing a garden - `printGarden()` #Done
 - It should have a specific structure - look at the project #Done
 - This structure should be printed for each element #Done
-- If i try to add the same animal with the same name and race throw and exception using `hashCode` and equals
+- If i try to add the same animal with the same name and race throw and exception using `hashCode` and equals #Done

 [Repo](https://github.com/Angel-dev14/java-basics)